Who We Are & What We Do:

 The PCC is a member of the Local Children's Cabinet Network with 40+ communities across the US and Canada supported by the Forum for Youth Investment, Children's Funding Project and the Harvard EdRedesign Lab.
 Additionally, the City of Poughkeepsie recently became the 10th community in the nation to join the Harvard EdRedesign By All Means Initiative, a national initiative supporting cities in the development of cross-sector systems of child well-being and education.

-What is the Executive Committee?
+What is the Leadership Council?

 A CITYWIDE COMMITMENT TO OUR CHILDREN